HeardLibrary/digital-scholarship/script/python/wg.md

 The DiSC office also provides [lessons for learning R](http://vanderbi.lt/r) and [getting started with GitHub](http://vanderbi.lt/github) in a similar format.

+**Special note for spring 2022:** We are offering a new workshop series on [QT Py Computer Workshop Series: Microcontrollers with CircuitPython](http://vanderbi.lt/circuitpython), which teaches you how to program microcontroller boards with CircuitPython.

 [Archive of past lessons](../archive/)